QUT is committed to protecting the personal information of all our staff and members of the QUT community.

 We are committed to protecting your privacy and processing your personal information fairly and lawfully in compliance with the Privacy Laws as applicable.

-The information you provide is primarily used to administer your employment, manage your remuneration, benefits, and other employment conditions appropriately and accurately, including compliance with MOPP B/8.1 QUT Staff Code of Conduct and other QUT policy.
+We only use your personal information for the purpose for which it was collected.
+The personal information we collect about you is primarily used to administer your employment, manage your remuneration, benefits, and other employment conditions appropriately and accurately, including compliance with QUT Code of Conduct - Staff and other QUT policy.

 • for the purpose for which it was collected